JeNeSuisPasDave/AdventOfCode-2025/notes.md

 Changed CLI parser to support optional arguments and the new argument --connect-all, in order to get ready for part 2 implementation.

+**17:34**

+I think I'm done with Part 2.
+Getting the correct answer for both examples.

+I spend the most time on getting more familiar with the "clap" crate, a rust CLI argument toolkit.